-As can be seen, the periods of strong antitrust enforcement (pre-1975/1980) are directly correlated with a significantly lower salary differential between an equity partner in a law firm and an FTC/DoJ Staff than nowadays.
-Indeed, in the 1960’s a partner at a top law firm was earning roughly twice as much as an FTC chair.
-In the 1980’s, this number rose to 5 times.
+As the figures demonstrate, the periods of strong antitrust enforcement (pre-1975/1980) are directly correlated with a significantly lower salary differential between an equity partner in a law firm and an FTC or DOJ staff member than nowadays.
+Indeed, in the 1960s a partner at a top law firm was earning roughly twice as much as an FTC chair.
+In the 1980s, this number rose to 5 times.
 Nowadays, it is 10 times.
-The gap is equally impressive when compared to the median cost of houses sold in the D.C. area, which sky-rocketed in the 2000’s, significantly increasing the cost of living of public servants in this area.
+The gap is equally impressive when compared to the median cost of houses sold in the D.C. area, which sky-rocketed after the 2000s, significantly increasing the cost of living for public servants in this area.
 Even the premium against first-year associates—who are usually fresh out of law school—has risen significantly over this period, from XXXX to XXXXX.

-It is hard to precisely quantify what the widening of this public employment premium means for the quality of work and the strength and type of enforcement actions brought about by the FTC and the DOJ.
+It is hard to precisely quantify what the widening of this public employment premium means for the quality of work as well as the strength and type of enforcement actions pursued by the FTC and the DOJ.
 That said, it seems plausible that the growing salary differential translates into a shorter tenure at the government agencies, and that means a constant loss of experience and expertise, which is transferred from the government to the private sector.
-Recent anecdotal evidence has also indicated a growing revolving door between the technical staff of the FTC/DOJ and the companies they were previously overseeing.
+Recent anecdotal evidence has also indicated a growing revolving door between the agencies’ technical staff and the companies they were previously overseeing.